 Steam cleaning an oven is one of the most effective ways to remove burnt-on food and grease.
-After all, who doesn’t want to cook in a squeaky clean stove?
+After all, who doesn’t want to cook on a squeaky clean stove?

 But learning how to steam clean an oven is an entirely different thing.
-Although it’s considered to be the easiest and safest way to clean your oven, steam cleaning can be done in a plethora of ways.
+Although it’s considered the easiest and safest way to clean your oven, steam cleaning can be done in many ways.
 Not to mention the hundreds of cleaning products you can choose from.

-From using the self steam clean function on your oven to placing a bowl of vinegar and turning up the heat, we’ll go through the best and most effective ways to get rid of unpleasant smells, smoke, and food residue.
+From using the self-steam clean function on your oven to placing a bowl of vinegar and turning up the heat, we’ll go through the best and most effective ways to eliminate unpleasant smells, smoke, and food residue.

-You just moved in, and the oven needs a good clean;
+You just moved in, and the oven needs a good cleaning;

 You’ve bought a new stove and want to keep it sparkling;